Photos

 To do this, they uprooted the mulberry and blackthorn trees.
 But the vines did not resist the poverty of the soil or the rigors of the Ardennes winter.
 They withered away and nature regained its rights, and the primitive flora reappeared even more vigorously.

-Practical information
+Practical info

 ADDRESS

-Rue de Cielle 26
+Rue de Cielle, 26

 6980 La Roche-en-Ardenne